seiha-ly/seiha-ly/README.md

 Hi There👋, My name is <b>Seiha </b>.
 I'm 24 years old and I've 3+ years experiences with web development and achieve more than 15+ various web application <b> Laravel Framework / Postgresql, MySql, Mongo DB </b>(2+years) / Node Js, NestJs, Express as <b>Full Stact Web Development</b>(1year).

-I am willing with new technology for up to date and challenge, inspire about coding.
-I like to build the sample base for using such as laravel framework and NestJs is improving.
+Anyway I like to research with new technology for up to date and challenge, inspire about coding.
+I like to build the sample base for using such as laravel framework and NestJS that improving.
 To make the project boilerplate is clean structure that make it easy to use.

 ### Education